cornecu/Riboseq_in_maize_miRNA/README.md

 This repository is used for analyzing the riboseq and RNAseq by Hailong Yang described in the publication.
 We briefly include the customized commands/scripts/codes used/generated in the process of analysis.

 Please cite our paper when you use any of reported files or data in this repository:
-Widespread changes to the translational landscape in a maize microRNA biogenesis mutant
+Hailong Yang, Beth Thompson (2024) Widespread changes to the translational landscape in a maize microRNA biogenesis mutant.
+The Plant Journal, https://doi.org/10.1111/tpj.16902